ErezBinyamin/LenovoX240_WWAN/README.md

 ```
 AT
 ```
-You will be unable to see your inputted text but when you hit enter the device should respond: OK
+You may be unable to see your inputted text but when you hit enter the device should respond: OK
 Then type (all caps):
 ```
 AT*E2GPSCTL=1,5,1
 ```
-Exit the serial connection to /dev/ttyACM2
+Slam enter, then exit the serial connection .

 ### 3. Activate GPS
 ```